nrv-framework/NRV/docs/usersguide/populations.rst

 - a population can be generated using a distribution probability,
 - a population can be generated from data (stored in various formats)

-A simple example of compact code is given in the examples (see :doc:`example o01 <../examples/generic/20_create_population>`)
+A simple example of compact code is given in the examples (see :doc:`example 20 <../examples/generic/20_create_population>`)

 Generate a population from data
 -------------------------------

-It is possible to generate a desired population give two iterables, describing both the axon myelination (`1` or `True` for myelinated axons, `0` or `False`for unmyelinated axons) and the axons diamters.
+It is possible to generate a desired population give two iterables, describing both the axon myelination (`1` or `True` for myelinated axons, `0` or `False` for unmyelinated axons) and the axons diameters.
 These iterables can be:

 - tuples, in this case, the following syntax should be used, with `ax_type` and `ax_diameters` two one dimentional array-like or iterables